 The use of reflection and invoking APIs within the SDK runtime is allowed.
 However, an SDK will not be allowed to use reflection or invoke APIs on another runtime-enabled SDK.
 We will share a full proposal of prohibited APIs in a future update.

 In addition, recent Android platform releases have increasingly restricted access to persistent identifiers in order to improve privacy.
 For the SDK Runtime we propose further limiting access to identifiers which could be used for cross-app tracking.

-Lastly, RE SDKs will not be able to use the notifications APIs to send user notifications at any point in time.
+Lastly, RE-SDKs can't use the notifications APIs to send user notifications at any point in time.

 App SDKs currently follow the lifecycle of their host app, meaning when the app enters or leaves the foreground, shuts down, or gets force-stopped by the operating system due to memory pressure, the app's SDKs do so as well.
 Our proposal to separate an app's SDKs into a different process implies the following lifecycle changes:

 - The app can be terminated by the user or the operating system.
 The SDK Runtime would automatically terminate immediately after.

 The SDK Runtime can be terminated by the operating system due to memory pressure, or an unhandled exception in an SDK for example.

 For Android 13, when an app is in the foreground, the SDK Runtime runs in a high priority and is unlikely to get terminated.
 When the app goes to the background, the priority of the SDK Runtime process lowers and it becomes eligible for termination.
 The priority of the SDK Runtime process remains low even if the app comes back to the foreground.
 Consequently, it is very likely that it would be terminated under memory pressure compared to the app.